 Overnight: Ranthambhore Kothi

-Ranthambhore Kothi is set by a natural water lake surrounded by green forests in Rajasthan, India.
-The rooms at the hotel come equipped with a mini-bar, safe, tea-kettle, and a private balcony.
-The hotel features an on-site dining facility, bar, outdoor swimming pool, gardens, spa, and a tiger sanctuary.
-Popular activities include a safari in the Ranthambhore National Park, the National Chambal Sanctuary Boat Rides, and exploring the Ranthambhore Fort.
+Ranthambhore Kothi is set by a natural water lake and surrounded by green forests in India.
+The rooms at the hotel come equipped with a mini-bar, safe, tea and coffee making facilities, and a private balcony.
+The hotel features an on-site restaurant, bar, outdoor swimming pool, gardens, spa, and a tiger sanctuary.

 Day Itinerary